p4wnsolo/p4wnsolo-joyterm/README.md

 ## Performance Note (Pi0W vs Pi02)
 Everything about this project runs *way* faster and more smoothly on Raspberry Pi Zero 2.

 But until nexmon is released for RPi02W, we're stuck with slower performance.

 It's entirely possible that the code in this repo is so sloppy that it's causing the joystick-press performance to suffer on RPiZeroW.
-But like I said - it runs perfectly (and FAST) on Raspberry Pi Zero 2.
+But like I said - it runs perfectly (and FAST) on Raspberry Pi Zero 2 (see <a href="https://twitter.com/p4wnsolo/status/1470547554085474307">Demo video clip on Twitter</a> 0m19s)

 So for now, here's a Demo / pre-release to get you entering commands using that little Joystick on your P4wnP1.